asdJPasc/AutoSS/README.md

 - Collecting visual data for research or trend analysis.

 - Automating periodic website snapshots for archival or historical records.
-## How to Use:
-- Download the autoss.py and agents.xlxs.

-- Customize the script settings according to your preferences, such as Cycles and Interval.

-- Run the script and let it continuously capture screenshots at the specified intervals.

-- Sit back and review the captured screenshots for changes in the monitored web pages.
 ## Current Limitation and Ongoing Development:
 - Captcha Puzzle Handling: The script currently lacks the capability to bypass captcha puzzles automatically.
 Development is ongoing to implement captcha solving mechanisms.